Simulating Chern insulators on a superconducting quantum processor

-Here we observe several topological signatures of the integer QHE with synthetic dimensions on a programable 30-qubit-ladder superconducting processor.
-We experimentally measure the band structure of the quantum Hall system along a synthetic dimension by analyzing the temporal frequency of the system's response to local perturbations.
-By monitoring quantum walks (QWs) of a single excitation initially prepared at an edge qubit, we demonstrate dynamical localization of the topologically protected edge states.
-The measured band structure and the dynamical signatures of topological edge states together demonstrate the \emph{bulk-edge correspondence}.
-Furthermore, we synthesize two different bilayer topological systems on the 30-qubit-ladder processor.
-Given the same periodically modulated on-site potentials of two coupled chains, we probe the nontrivial topological edge states with \emph{zero} Hall conductivity.
-When on-site potentials of two coupled chains are opposite, an integer QHE with \emph{higher} Chern numbers is probed.
+Here we observe several topological signatures of 2D and bilayer Chern insulators with synthetic dimensions on a programmable 30-qubit-ladder superconducting processor.
+We experimentally measure the band structure of the 2D Chern insulator along a synthetic dimension by analysing the temporal frequency of the system's response to local perturbations.
+By monitoring quantum walks (QWs) of a single excitation initially prepared at an edge qubit, we demonstrate dynamical localisation of the topologically protected edge states.
+The measured band structure and the dynamical signatures of topological edge states together demonstrate the {bulk-edge correspondence}.
+Furthermore, we synthesise two different bilayer Chern insulators on the 30-qubit-ladder processor.
+Given the same periodically modulated on-site potentials of two coupled chains, we probe the nontrivial topological edge states with {zero} Hall conductivity.
+When on-site potentials of two coupled chains have opposite signs, a Chern insulator with {higher} Chern numbers is probed.
 Our results show that superconducting simulation platforms are capable for studying different intriguing topological phases of quantum matter.